Upcoming Events

 This Winter Garden Heritage Tree program includes the following components:

 1. Bloom & Grow members nominated trees with the expectation that no fewer than 100 “Heritage Trees” would be identified in the first year.
-Once the tree was identified, B&G member Vickie Parrish and her husband Wes Parrish, a professional horticulturist, visited the tree and its owner to document the name of the tree, its measurements, photos and any additional interesting information.
+Once the tree was identified, B&G member Vickie Parrish and her husband Wes Parrish, a professional horticulturist, visit the tree and its owner to document the name of the tree, its measurements, photos and any additional interesting information.

 4. With the capability to include unlimited information and photos came the possibility of telling the story of Winter Garden and its people through the trees.
 Mary Zahl worked closely with Jim Crescitelli of the Winter Garden Heritage Foundation to include the history of Winter Garden and historic photos for each of our “story trees”.
 “Story Trees” are ones that have local names in double quotations.

-5. A “Heritage Tree Walking Tour” was created through the historic district which includes 56 of our Winter Garden Heritage Trees, many of which have labels.
+5. A “Heritage Tree Walking Tour” was created through the historic district which includes over 50 of our Winter Garden Heritage Trees, many of which have labels.
 This is a self guided tour that starts at Winter Garden City Hall, goes one mile to Lake Apopka and returns one mile to the Winter Garden Heritage Museum.
 A map can be downloaded from this website.

 7. The Bloom & Grow website will have a unique page dedicated to the “Winter Garden Heritage Tree Project” with a nomination form that will encourage members to continually add trees and update information on trees.
 It is our intent that the Bloom & Grow members will become more knowledgeable and appreciative of the trees in our City and that together we can help our residents know, love and protect their trees.